Butanium/Playground_beginner-COB/statement.md

 In this playground I'll explain you how to extract data from the basic code of [clash of bots](https://www.codingame.com/contribute/view/6587dcc2e3a07bd4696c16a3e63238b4a184)

-We'll try to build a basic AI which :
-1) flee if it has no more shield
-2) attack the closest enemy at short/medium dist
-3) move to the closest enemy
+We'll try to build make our bots moving to the closest enemy if their shield is not empty (>0)

 ## Get the shield of every bots